 You can’t always treat gum disease at home by improving your oral hygiene habits.
 Sometimes, the disease progresses beyond the initial stage into more severe periodontal disease where infection gets below the gumline.

-Our Boston Periodontist, Dr. Guzman, use several techniques to treat gum disease.
+We use several techniques to treat periodontal disease:

 - Laser therapy.
 Laser therapy is where the dentist shines a laser on the gums to kill the bacteria.
 You do not need an anaesthetic for laser therapy.

 - Scaling.
 With scaling, the dentist uses tools to remove tartar and plaque from teeth below the gumline, proving an opportunity for the gum to heal.

 - Root planing.
 Root planing is another technique which helps to resolve gum disease that has migrated below the gum line.